nkonts/replication-the-virtue-of-complexity-in-return-prediction/README.md

 # Notes about the model - Ridge Regression with Moore-Penrose pseudo-inverse:

 This is the formula from the paper.
-It has a run time of ~6mins for me.
+It has a run time of ~6mins for me and we will calculate *many* iterations where this will be used.
+The total runtime becomes unfeasable for my home computer.

 > ```beta = np.linalg.pinv(z*np.identity(nr_cols) +  (S.T @ S)/T) @ (R @ S)/T```